cakephp/docs/en/core-helpers/html.rst

         </tr>

     .. php:method:: tableCells(array $data, array $oddTrOptions = null, array $evenTrOptions = null, $useCount = false, $continueOddEven = true)

+    :param array $data: A two dimensional array with data for the rows.
+    :param array $oddTrOptions: An array of :term:`html attributes` for the odd <tr>'s.
+    :param array $evenTrOptions: An array of :term:`html attributes` for the even <tr>'s.
+    :param boolean $useCount: Adds class "column-$i".
+    :param boolean $continueOddEven: If false, will use a non-static $count variable, so that the odd/even count is reset to zero just for that call.

     Creates table cells, in rows, assigning <tr> attributes differently for odd- and even-numbered rows.
 Wrap a single table cell within an